Assassination of Umberto I of Italy

-The Assassination of Umberto I of Italy, took place on 29 July 1900 on the Matteo da Campione street in Monza.
-King Umberto I of Italy was shot three or four times by Italian anarchist Gaetano Bresci during the sport ceremony and died few minutes later.
-Bresci committed the act as the revenge for the Bava Beccaris massacre, violent action against the protesters in Milan in 1898.
-Before this event, Umberto I was targeted twice, in 1879 and 1898, but in both cases he survived the assassination attempt.
+The assassination of Umberto I of Italy took place on 29 July 1900 in Monza, Italy.
+While attending the closing ceremony of a gymnastics club, King Umberto I of Italy was shot three or four times by Italian anarchist Gaetano Bresci, dying a few minutes later.
+Bresci committed the act as revenge for the Bava Beccaris massacre, a violent action in Milan in 1898 taken by the military to stop a food riot.
+Umberto I had been targeted before, in 1879 and 1898.

 Prelude

 In the second half of the 19th century, radical anarchism in Italy was on the rise.
 Having succeeded his father Victor Emmanuel II on 9 January 1878, Umberto I became the main target for the anarchists almost immediately.
-Just ten months after ascending the throne, on 17 November 1878, he was attacked while he was visiting Naples with his wife, son and Prime Minister Benedetto Cairoli.
-King was suddenly attacked with a knife by the Lucanian anarchist Giovanni Passannante, while shouting: "Long live Orsini! long live the universal republic".
-The king managed to defend himself and an officer of the Cuirassiers in his entourage lunged at the attacker, wounding him on the head with his sabre, while Cairoli, in an attempt to block the attacker, was wounded in the thigh.
+Just ten months after ascending the throne, on 17 November 1878, he was attacked while he was visiting Naples with his wife, son, and Prime Minister Benedetto Cairoli.
+King Umberto was suddenly attacked with a knife by the Lucanian anarchist Giovanni Passannante, while shouting: "Long live Orsini! long live the universal republic".
+The king managed to defend himself, and an officer of the Cuirassiers in his entourage lunged at the attacker, wounding him on the head with his sabre, while Cairoli, in an attempt to block the attacker, was wounded in the thigh.
 Umberto I suffered just a light cut on his arm.
 The violent attempt generated numerous protest marches, both against and in favor of the attacker, and clashes between the police and anarchists occurred.
 Following the attempted assassination, the Chief of Police Luigi Berti was forced to resign a month later.
-Passannante was later sentenced to life imprisonment and transferred to prison where he began to show serious mental problems, committing suicide in 1910.
+Passannante was later sentenced to life imprisonment and transferred to prison, where he began to show serious mental problems, committing suicide in 1910.

-The second attempt for the kings life occurred on 22 April 1897, in Rome.
+The second attempt for the king's life occurred on 22 April 1897, in Rome.
 Umberto was riding in his carriage at the Capannelle Racecourse when the anarchist Pietro Acciarito rushed towards his carriage armed with a knife.
 The king, having promptly noticed the weapon in his hand, was able to easily dodge the anarchist's attempt to strike him and remained unharmed.
-Having just managed to scratch the royal carriage, Acciarito then calmly walked away and, in the confusion that followed his gesture, was stopped only after he had walked about 50 metres from the place of act.
+Having just managed to scratch the royal carriage, Acciarito then calmly walked away and, in the confusion that followed his gesture, was stopped only after he had walked about 50 metres from the place of the act.
 Acciarito was then arrested and sentenced to life imprisonment.
 Like Passannante, his sentence was very harsh and had serious consequences on his mental health.